NameDir. Hans Henrik Kristensen (Christensen)

 Notes for Dir.
 Hans Henrik Kristensen (Christensen)

-In the Church Book, Steigen (1848 digital archives), the surname is written as Christensen.
+In the Church Book (1848 digital archives), the surname is written as Christensen.

-Hans-Henrik Kristensen was two years of age when his mother died.
-In the Norwegian census of 1865, Hans Christensen (12 years old) is listed as a foster son of widower Andreas Pedersen, 52 years old, and his daughter Julianne Andreasdatter plus another foster son on the farm Leines in Stegen.
+Hans-Henrik Kristensen was only two years old when his mother passed away.
+In the Norwegian census of 1865, Hans Christensen (aged 12) is listed as a foster son of widower Andreas Pedersen, who was 52 years old, and his daughter Julianne Andreasdatter.
+Additionally, there was another foster son living on the farm Leines in Stegen.

 Sogn Ledingens; Prästgjeld Stegens; Matrikel 19.

-In the 1875 census, he is listed as a 20-year-old in Bodø (1804 digital archive).
-He lived with the merchant Otto Albert Koch (born 1844 in Bodø parish).
-Hans is unmarried and his profession is a commercial officer.
-In Otto Koch’s home are several people listed who are not related but seem to be employed in the Otto Koch business.
-Farm 16.17 is owned by merchant Otto Koch
+In the 1875 census, Hans Henrik Kristensen, a 20-year-old commercial officer, is listed as living with the merchant Otto Albert Koch in Bodø (1804 digital archive).
+Hans is unmarried and resides at Otto Koch’s home, where several unrelated individuals are also employed in the Koch business.
+Farm 16.17 is owned by Otto Koch.

 Götebog den 19 Juli 1917.

-“Solbu chartered the schooner "Pilen" from Stavanger, which was supposed to be a supply ship and operations center, and also the cutter "Orion" for the herring fishing.
-The fishing industry was a great success, and even though the ships were Norwegian, they had a Swedish flag with them to underline that a Swedish company was traveling here, and this will be the first time that a Swedish flag has arrived in Siglu-fjörður.
+Heppnaðist ágætlega, and they thought the ships were Norwegian, so they had a Swedish flag with them to indicate that a Swedish company was traveling here, and this would be the first time a Swedish flag had arrived in Siglu-fjörður.

 Notes for Hans Henrik & Anna Eleonore Caroline* (Family)